gustavo-pimenta/Unicorn_Mazer/README.md

 Unicorn Mazer first version was made in 2019, only with Python and Pygame.
 The game was a personal project, designed pixel by pixel in the hardest way.
-A new (and much better) version start to be developed in 2020 october and will be released as soon as possible.
+A new (and much better) version was developed in 2020, using object-oriented programming.

 All pixel art of the game was made by myself in the pixel art tool: https://www.pixilart.com/ All game musics and sound effects were free obtained from the website https://freesound.org/